sebastienserre/wp-openagenda/readme.txt

 2. display in front

 == Changelog ==

+* 1.2.4 -- 29 june 2018
+    Improve basic layout
+    add CSS to adapt some display

 * 1.2.3 -- 29 june 2018
     Add support of markdown (md).
 Markdown can be used in OpenAgenda to  define the markup of descriptions.